SamaJabri/WeboTak_Assessment/README.md

 ## Usage

 1. Navigate to the server side: `cd server/`
+2. In the terminal type `node src/db-setup.js`
-2. Start the backend server: `npm run dev`
+3. Start the backend server: `npm start`
-3. The backend API will be accessible at `http://localhost:3000` or your customized port number.
+4. The backend API will be accessible at `http://localhost:3000` or your customized port number.
-4. Open another terminal and Navigate to the client side: `cd client/`
+5. Open another terminal and Navigate to the client side: `cd client/`
-5. Start the [Vite](https://vitejs.dev/) development server: `npm run dev`
+6. Start the [Vite](https://vitejs.dev/) development server: `npm run dev`
-6. The project will now be hosted on `http://localhost:5173/`
+7. The project will now be hosted on `http://localhost:5173/`
+8. That's it you can start using the app now!

 Make sure you connected a reliable database connection so the application won't show server errors.

 ## Routes

 - `/` --> User path
 - `/admin/add` --> To add a question
 - `/admin/show` --> Show survey answers analysis